adam-burns/devuan-pi-gadgeteer/README.md

 ***
 ##  📝 Prepare

-- Install Devuan Pi on a compatible Raspberry Pi

-The latest nightly builds for Devuan Pi are available on the [Devuan ARM images site](https://arm-files.devuan.org/RaspberryPi%20Latest%20Builds/).
+- Install Devuan Pi on a compatible Raspberry Pi from latest nightly builds for Devuan Pi, available on the [Devuan ARM images site](https://arm-files.devuan.org/RaspberryPi%20Latest%20Builds/).
 Download & install the correct image for your hardware (Devuan Daedalus release recommended).

-- Configure the freshly installed Devuan Pi with a wireless network
+- Configure the freshly installed Devuan Pi with a wireless network (as root):

 ```